AleoNet/welcome/documentation/guides/program_upgradability.md

 Traditionally, blockchain development has been defined by immutable, "deploy-once" contracts.
 This provides security but makes it hard to fix bugs or add features.
 To solve this, Aleo introduces a framework for program upgradability that is timely, cost-effective, and doesn't disrupt your application's state.

 This framework moves Aleo development from a static model to a dynamic one, allowing applications to evolve.
 It lets you modify program logic after deployment, so you can patch vulnerabilities, improve features, and adapt to user needs without a complex and costly state migration.
-This capability isn't on by default, it's a choice you make when you first create your program.
+Developers are required to design upgradability at the start and reason about the lifecycle of their programs.

 This guide covers how this feature works, its security implications, and the rules you need to follow.

 ## Constructor

 The `constructor` is a special block of code that acts as the sole gateway for enabling and managing upgrades.
 Including a `constructor` in your program's code at its initial deployment is the only way to make it upgradable.
-Programs deployed after program upgradability is supported must all have constructors.
+Programs deployed after program upgradability is supported must all have **non-empty** constructors.
 Developers have the freedom to implement the `constructor` logic as they see fit, allowing for flexibility in how upgrades are handled.

 Its behavior is strictly defined: